 The Department of FSAD maintains the Cornell Costume and Textile Collection, which features “more than 10,000 items of apparel dating from the eighteenth century to the present, as well as a substantial collection of ethnographic textiles and costume.”
 The Department is also home to the Cornell Institute of Fashion and Fiber Innovation (CIFFI), which was established to “advance knowledge and foster collaborations between academia and industry in the areas of fashion design, marketing and culture, fiber science, technology, and materials testing.”

 In addition to access to the Textile Collection and CIFFI, FSAD students have the opportunity to compete for the Cornell Design Award and display their collections at the Cornell Fashion Collective Runway Show.
 2018 held the 34th running of the fashion show, which nearly 150 students participated in; with 29 student designers.

-6. Marist College, Poughkeepsie, New York (top 5% of schools considered)
+Marist College (top 9% of schools being considered)

 Marist College was founded in 1929.
 It is home to more than 6,500 students enrolled in more than 140 degree programs and minors across seven schools.
 The School of Communication and the Arts offers several programs for aspiring fashion designers.
 Offerings include a BFA in Fashion Design and a BS in Fashion Merchandising with a Product Development Concentration.
 The Marist College Fashion Program is pleased to offer a Masters of Science degree in Global Fashion Merchandising in collaboration with Mod-Spe Paris, the Fashion Business School.